-Ed Schultz Dead At Age 64 According To Russian Government Run News Network
+Ed Schultz Dead At Age 64, According To ‘RT America’

 A popular radio host and political commentator, Schultz was born on January 27, 1954, in Norfolk, Virginia.
 He attended Minnesota State University at Moorhead and was an all-American quarterback who went on to play as a free agent for the Oakland Raiders, and then was accepted by the Canadian Football League’s Winnipeg Blue Bombers.

-After retiring from sports, Schultz went to work at KTHI-TV, in Fargo, North Dakota, and by 1988 Shultz was doing sportscasting WDAY-TV as well as political commentary on his own conservative talk show, Viewpoint.
+After retiring from sports, Schultz went to work at KTHI-TV, in Fargo, North Dakota, and by 1988 Schultz was doing sportscasting for WDAY-TV as well as political commentary on his own conservative talk show, Viewpoint.
 In 1996 he left WDAY to host a similar show on KFGO.
 He was to remain a political commentator for the rest of his life.

-By the mid 1990s, however, Schulz’ political leanings swung from right to left – a change he attributes to his wife, Wendy, opening his eyes to the plight of homeless people and veterans.
+By the mid-1990s, however, Schultz’s political leanings swung from right to left — a change he attributes to his wife, Wendy, opening his eyes to the plight of homeless people and veterans.
 He began hosting his show remotely out of “economically depressed” American towns in order to drive home to his listeners the very real struggles of those living in rural America.
 He became a champion of the Affordable Care Act, and registered as a Democrat.

 I appeared on the Ed Schultz MSNBC show many times & he appeared on my show as well.
 He was always very kind to me, and he always fought for working Americans = including the ones who attacked him.
 He was truly someone who dedicated his success to the society that produced him. pic.twitter.com/PvZpPbv0GA